tweedegolf/storage-abstraction/publish/AdapterS3/README.md

 This adapter is one of the adapters that is meant to be used as a plugin of the [Storage Abstraction package](https://www.npmjs.com/package/@tweedegolf/storage-abstraction).
 However it can be used standalone as well, see [below](#standalone).

+This is adapter is based on the code of the former version of `AdapterAmazonS3`

 The [API](https://github.com/tweedegolf/storage-abstraction/tree/master?tab=readme-ov-file#adapter-api) of the adapter abstracts away the differences between the API's of cloud storage services.
 The API only supports the basic, most commonly used cloud service operations such as creating a bucket, storing files and so on.

 It is also possible to access all the specific functionality of the cloud service API through the service client of the adapter, see [here](https://github.com/tweedegolf/storage-abstraction/tree/master?tab=readme-ov-file#getserviceclient).